mmsr-workshop/mmsr-workshop.github.io/programme.md

 # Programme

 MMSR I will be held in conjuction with IWCS 2021, during the week June 14-18 (exact date TBD).
-The workshop will combine formal paper presentations with 1-2 panels discussing [themes and key challenges in multimodal semantic representations](submissions).
+The workshop will combine formal paper presentations with sessions discussing [themes and key challenges in multimodal semantic representations](submissions).

 ## Invited Talks